 If you have been arrested and charged with either of these crimes, call our law offices today.
-We can schedule a free initial consultation so you can meet with one of our West Palm Beach Disturbing a School Lawyers.
+We can schedule a free 20 minute phone consultation so you can meet with one of our West Palm Beach Disturbing a School Lawyers.
 Our West Palm Beach attorneys want to hear your version of the story.
 From the facts you give us, our attorneys can craft a defense for your case.
 Our West Palm Beach Disturbing a School Lawyers are not afraid of going to trial for you.

 We understand that not every case can be won; however, if this is the situation, we will continue to negotiate for you the best plea deal we can.
 So whether you want us to negotiate a plea deal or fight your case all the way to trial, we will fight to get you the best outcome possible.
 Call us today so we can get to work helping you.